whykusanagi/VTuberHub/README.md

 4. **Verify**

-   Both VTube Studio and Warudo should receive tracking data simultaneously.
+   VBridger (which forwards to VTube Studio) and Warudo should receive tracking data simultaneously.

 ## Verification